learn-co-students/pokemon-scraper-v-000/README.md

 ## Scraper and Scrape-Content Provided

-In this example, we're going to take information from a we page about those adorable Pokémon.
+In this example, we're going to take information from a web page about those adorable Pokémon.
 Instead of having you write a network code that retrieves a Pokémon catalog and scrapes it, we're going to provide you a "scraper" class in `lib/scraper.rb` and it's going to "scrape" a local HTML file (`pokemon_index.html`).
 It shouldn't be too hard to see that with just a _little_ bit of extra code we could scrape a "live" web page.

-Your scraper **should not** do the work around inserting rows into the database.
-Its role is to process the file, it should "hand off" the creation responsibilities to the Pokemon class.
+Your scraper **should not** do the work of inserting rows into the database.
+Its role is to process the file, it should "hand-off" the creation responsibilities to the Pokemon class.
 It's appropriate for the scraper to say `Pokemon.create...` but it's not appropriate for the scraper to open up a connection to the database.